seasonedcc/croods/docs/docs/croods-provider-api.md

 title: CroodsProvider
 ---

-**Important:** This purpose of this component is to set defaults to your project.
+**Important:** The purpose of this component is to set defaults to your project.

-Every one of the props below can/should be overriden by the usage of `<Fetch />` and `useCroods`.
+Every one of the props below can be overriden by the usage of `<Fetch />`, `useCroods` or any Croods action.

 The table bellow presents all the props you can pass to the Provider.
-Further down the page are detailed descriptions of each.
+Further down the page there are detailed descriptions of each.

 (Click on any name to navigate directly to its information.)